DARLresearchlab/coinmarketcap-coin-info/README.md

-# Crypto Project Metadata Collector
+# Crypto Project Data Collector

 This repository contains a suite of Python scripts for scraping, classifying, and merging metadata about cryptocurrency projects from CoinMarketCap.
 The goal is to build a structured dataset including project links, GitHub repositories, and first token trading dates, to support deeper analysis of open-source crypto ecosystems with github activities and different funding models.